natnathou/decorators-express/README.md

 import './controllers/RootController';
 ```
 Use @Controller to register express route for class.

 Use @GET/@DELETE/@POST/@PUT/@PATCH/@HEAD/@OPTIONS to register sub-route path for a method.

-Inject request parameters from @PARAM/@QUERY/@BODY
+Inject request parameters with @PARAM/@QUERY/@BODY

-Inject Response From express request, from @RES
+Inject Response From express with @RES